caelcs/builder4test/README.md

 ## Build a list of entities

-As easy as creating an entity, just use list method from the DSL and add as many elements to the collection as you want.
-For each element you can define a the fields that you want to override.
+As easy as is creating an entity with Builder4Test, just use list method from the DSL and add as many elements to the collection as you want.
+For each element you can override all the fields.
 In the example below we are creating a list of two elements overriding the fiend name.

 ```java